Comparing the Big Three IRA Custodians

 - Mutual fund trades: $0 for Schwab funds and OneSource funds

-- Low-cost index funds (not zero, but competitive)
+- Low-cost index funds (not zero like Fidelity, but the difference is basically a rounding error)

 - No account minimums